RasppleII/rasppleii-keyring/GnuPG-mini-HOWTO.md

 and you need to have the person's public key in order to verify these files.
 We'll talk about how you can get a person's public key later on.

+The Raspple II archive (as well as Raspbian and Debian archives) have their index files signed this way, and `apt` will verify the signature on the index.
+That prevents tampering with the index.
+And the index contains secure hashes for the rest of the files.
+In addition, any time a developer uploads a package to the Raspple II archive, it includes an index of what the developer uploaded which is signed by a developer.
+This model, developed by the Debian project, allows for a large group of people from around the world to work together despite being located in different cities and even countries, yet maintain integrity of the entire project.

 ### The web of trust